mainframeindustries/ci-teamcity-plugin/README.md

 - **Trigger Information Tags**: Extract and report trigger information as pipeline tags
 - **Non-Composite Build Support**: Allow build chains that are not terminated by a composite build (removes requirement for composite build at top of chain)
 - **Personal Build Support**: Option to enable CI visibility for personal builds
-- **Perforce Support**: Enhanced support for Perforce repositories in addition to Git
+- **Perforce Support**: Enhanced support for Perforce repositories in addition to Git ⚠️ **Note**: While the plugin extracts and sends git information from Perforce repositories, Datadog's CI Visibility API currently does not accept Perforce-style git data (URLs like `ssl:perforce...`, revision formats like `main|166874`, and depot paths like `//depot/main`).
+Git repositories are fully supported.
 - **Custom Email Postfix**: Configurable email domain suffix for user attribution
 - **VCS Entry Selection**: Select which VCS root to use when multiple are present
 - **Job-Level Parameter Overrides**: Override configuration parameters at the job level